 3. The “Michael Jordan Look-Alike” Lawsuit

 Case Summary: Allen Heckard filed an $832 million lawsuit against basketball legend Michael Jordan and Nike’s founder, Phil Knight.
-Heckard claimed that being mistaken for Jordan caused him emotional distress and defamation.
+Heckard claimed being mistaken for Jordan caused him emotional distress and defamation.

 4. The Psychic’s Broken Promise